 This week, Egyptians are celebrating the 8th anniversary of the June 30th Revolution.
-On June 30th, 2013, millions of Egyptians led a successful nonviolent rebellion against the Muslim Brotherhood regime.
+On June 30, 2013, millions of Egyptians led a successful nonviolent rebellion against the Muslim Brotherhood regime.
 The civilian masses were later supported by military and police forces, which made it impossible for the Muslim Brotherhood regime to endure.

 The Muslim Brotherhood took power, through a flawed electoral process, that took place following the 2011 revolution that removed Mubarak’s 30 years of autocracy.
 It took the Egyptian people only one year to realize that the Muslim Brotherhood regime was as corrupt and manipulative as the former regime.
-Therefore, they decided to fix this mistake by employing the nonviolent tactics to remove them from power, the same way they did with Mubarak’s regime two years earlier.
+Therefore, they decided to fix this mistake by employing nonviolent tactics to remove them from power, the same way they did with Mubarak’s regime two years earlier.

-There are several outstanding outcomes of the Egyptian anti-Muslim Brotherhood revolution, besides the fact that it saved Egypt from becoming another Iran, however under a Sunni rule.
-First, it enabled a quick resolve to the many conflicts, stirred up among various political groups, following the fall of Mubarak’s regime.
-Second, it fixed the rift between the Egyptian people and the police forces, while strengthened the bond between the Egyptian public and the military.
+There are several outstanding outcomes of the Egyptian anti-Muslim Brotherhood revolution, besides the fact that it saved Egypt from becoming another Iran, however under Sunni rule.
+First, it enabled a quick resolution to the many conflicts, stirred up among various political groups, following the fall of Mubarak’s regime.
+Second, it fixed the rift between the Egyptian people and the police forces, while strengthening the bond between the Egyptian public and the military.
 Third and most important, it empowered women to defend the unique identity of Egypt.

 The response of the panel was too shocking to handle.
-“We, the Muslim Brotherhood, believe that the Sharia has given woman more rights than what is given to her in the human-made UN conventions.
+“We, the Muslim Brotherhood, believe that the Sharia has given a woman more rights than what is given to her in the human-made UN conventions.
 For example, according to Sharia, the woman may ask for a salary from her husband for cleaning his house and breastfeeding his children;” responded the presenter.

 Also, read on Sada Elbalad